Lithill/Eponymous-Bosch/README.md

 The My Profile page has the following features:

    <details>
-   <summary>A form where the user can update their personal information, which is then auto-filled on the checkout form.</summary>
+   <summary>A form where the user can update their personal information, which is then auto filled on the checkout form.</summary>

    ![User Information Form](static/images/readme/user_info.jpg)